Ask Coconut Creek Winning Smiles if our services are right for youMake an Appointment

 Your surgery may be scheduled several months prior to dental implant surgery so there is enough time for the bone to heal.
 Thus, dental bone grafts are typically performed under local anesthesia or intravenous sedation so you can completely relax during your surgery.

 Thanks to bone grafting, your worries about replacing lost teeth can be alleviated.
 This popular form of dental reconstruction is a safe and effective way to repair your smile.
-For more information about bone grafting near Coconut Creek call at .
+For more information about bone grafting near Coconut Creek, please call Coconut Creek Winning Smiles at 954-427-8000.